Rai 4

-Rai 4 ("RAI Quattro") is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
+Rai 4 (Rai Quattro) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
 Launched on 14 July 2008 with the film Elephant, Rai 4 targets youths with films, live-action TV series, and animated programming.

 History

 Rai 4 was launched after a countdown, on 14 July 2008 at 21:00 CEST with the broadcast of the film Elephant.
 At first, it aired mostly cult TV series and films, in addition to the "home runs" of L'Isola dei Famosi and X Factor (both programs on Rai 2).

 The management was entrusted to Carlo Freccero from the channel's launch date until 4 August 2013, followed by the interim of Luigi Gubitosi until mid-October.

 Management of the channel was originally going to be handled by RaiSat, who also took care of RaiSat-branded package channels exclusively for Sky Italia.
 The company was originally to manage the channel for three years, but due to the decision to close the company on 27 April 2010, the management of Rai 4 passed directly from RaiSat to Rai instead.

-Since 2012, Rai 4 has offered short news bulletins by the editorial staff of Rai News24.
+Since 2012, Rai 4 has offered short news bulletins by the editorial staff of Rai News 24.

 Since June 2012, a second audio channel has been active on which the original audio of many of the films and series broadcast by the channel is available.

 On 17 October 2013, the Rai board of directors decided to merge the channel under the management of Rai Gold.

 Since 2014, it has broadcast both semi-finals of the Eurovision Song Contest.

 From 13 September 2015, Rai 4 became visible on the Sky Italia platform at position 104.

 On 7 December 2015, Rai 4 launched a new afternoon slot dedicated to animated programming imported from Japan on Thursday nights, as part of a deal with the publishing company Dynit.
 Some of the programs broadcast as part of this strand included Sword Art Online, Steins;Gate and Fairy Tail, the latter of which was the first Japanese animated TV series to be purchased and dubbed directly by the channel.